anikamisra/PIC16B-project/README.md

 ```console
 python -m pip install "pymongo [srv]"
 ```
+Also, make sure to pip install the following packages:
+- flask
+- flask_cors
+- dotenv
+- midiutil
+- mingus
+- pandas
+- pychord
-or pip install any non-existsing (or not updated) packages - this depends on your current environment.
+And pip install any other non-existing or non-updated packages.
+This may depend on your current environment.

 When there is no warnings (and you are at the chord_scraper directory),
 ```console